Mount Mary Vaux

 Vicki and I began our trip began from the Pobotkan Creek parking area which can be found off the Icefields Parkway roughly 70km south of the Town of Jasper.
 You’ll find the parking area on the south side of the creek and, and from there you’ll walk across the bridge and find the Pobotkan Creek trailhead just behind the Warden’s residence next to the creek.
 6km of walking along this well-maintained, but rather viewless, trail will bring you to the “Pobotkan Junction” where you’ll find the Maligne Pass Trail.

 Despite being “decommissioned” by Parks Canada, the Maligne Pass Trail and its campgrounds (Avalanche and Mary Vaux) are still fully equipped (fire pits, bear poles, and toilets) and in very good condition.
-Heading both north and upwards the trail to the pass (roughly 9km) would see us cross Poligne Creek several times (always bridged) before arriving to the Avalanche Campground for our first real break of the day.
+Heading both north and upwards the trail to the pass (roughly 9km) would see us cross Poligne Creek several times (always bridged) before arriving at the Avalanche Campground for our first real break of the day.

 From there we noticed some weather chasing us from the valley below and were soon engulfed in a thunderstorm as we neared the pass.
 Forced to take cover amongst the trees, we were treated to a lengthy sonic assault as thunder boomed over Replica Peak and then roared continuously for a dozen or more seconds as it reverberated off the amphitheatre-like cirque of the aptly named Endless Chain.